-We recommend that you use SVN to access our current development sources.
+We recommend that you use Git to access our current development sources.

 contrib/gcc_update can be used to apply diffs between

 successive snapshot versions and preserve relations between generated

 files so that autoconf et al aren't needed.

 — can be used to verify the integrity of a snapshot or release.

 sha512.sum that provides a 512-bit checksum for the tarball